Post-Traumatic Amnesia (PTA)

 It is common for a head injury patient to have some level of memory loss—but “common” in this situation is not something to take lightly.
 If you or a family member suffered a blow to the head in a car crash, fall or other accident, memory loss described by doctors as post-traumatic amnesia may be one of many consequences.
 While post-traumatic amnesia (PTA) does not always indicate brain damage, it should be factored into all aspects of medical examination, monitoring, and treatment.

-After an accident anywhere in Utah that caused a loss of consciousness or post-traumatic amnesia, please contact our Salt Lake City brain injury attorneys to discuss the possibility of legal action.
-When you turn to us at Eisenberg, Cutt, Kendell & Olson, we will thoroughly assess your potential legal case, explain our assessment, and work hard to identify the best course of action for guarding and protecting your future.
+After an accident anywhere in Utah that caused a loss of consciousness or post-traumatic amnesia, please contact us to discuss the possibility of legal action.
+When you turn to us at Eisenberg Cutt Kendell & Olson, we will thoroughly assess your potential legal case, explain our assessment, and work hard to identify the best course of action for guarding and protecting your future.

 About Post-Traumatic Amnesia